plandex-ai/plandex/docs/docs/core-concepts/branches.md

+---
+sidebar_position: 6
+sidebar_label: Branches
+---

 # Branches

-Branches in Plandex allow you to work on multiple tasks or approaches in parallel.
-Each branch can have its own context and changes.
+Branches in Plandex allow you to easily try out multiple approaches to a task and see which gives you the best results.
+They work in conjunction with [version control](./version-control.md).
+Use cases include:

+- Comparing different prompting strategies.
+- Comparing results with different files in context.
+- Comparing results with different models or model-settings.
+- Using `plandex rewind` without losing history (first check out a new branch, then rewind).

 ## Creating a Branch